 2002 Horatio Alger Award Winner

 Born in Seattle, Washington, in 1930, Del Smith was placed as an infant at Sacred Heart Orphanage.
 He was adopted when he was nearly two years old.
 Three months later, his adoptive father was killed in an accident, leaving Smith and his adoptive mother penniless.
 He lived with his mother in Centralia in a one-room house that had no running water and whose only source of heat was a wood stove.
 His mother worked in a glove factory and took in laundry.
-"We were really poor," says Smith, "but my mother had a positive spirit.
+"We were really poor," said Smith, "but my mother had a positive spirit.
 She had a capacity for love that I've never seen duplicated.
 I believe one of the most powerful forces in life is the capacity of genuine love and because of that I had a happy childhood."

 Smith's mother was not in good health and he went to work at an early age to help her and provide for their well-being.
 Their home was near the railroad tracks, and he collected the coal that fell from the trains, then sold it for a nickel a bucket.
 He had three paper routes, set pins in a bowling alley, mowed lawns, delivered ice, and worked in a dog kennel.
 He also caddied on golf courses and worked on farms during the summer.